avelarder/dotNETBenchmarks/README.md

 # dotNETBenchmarks
-simple project to compare the execution for Loops in Csharp.
+simple project to compare the execution times in C# Loops.